edgecollective/edge-blog/airbox/index.md

 ## The 'Corsi / Rosenthal / Comparetto' DIY Air Purifier Design

-Several researchers and practitioners, working together and in parallel, have come up a design for an in-room air purifier which can remove a significant amount of COVID-19 virus from the air.
+Several researchers and practitioners, working together and in parallel, have come up with a design for an in-room air purifier which can remove a significant amount of COVID-19 virus from the air.

 The design involves making a 'box' out of four 20" MERV-13 filters (the 'sides' of the box), a 20" box fan (the 'top' of the box), and a cardboard (the 'bottom' of the box').
 Air flows in through the filter sides, removing particulates of the sizes that can transport COVID-19 particles, and then flows out through the fan at the top.